 This one is great, because it just doesn’t seem like it would work, but it really does.
 In the 1970s, Ellen Langer, a Psychologist, did an experiment in a Harvard library where she asked to cut to the front of the line at a photocopier.

-The solution is therefore to justify your reason whenever you are wanting to do something or get away with something, even if the reason isn’t convincing or logical.
-It may give you that extension that you really need on the assignment because you preferred to go to the party on the weekend, or get you out of the speeding ticket because it was more fun to go fast.
+The solution is, therefore, to justify your reason whenever you want to do something or get away with something, even if the idea isn’t convincing or logical.
+It may give you that extension that you really need on the assignment because you preferred to go to the party on the weekend or get you out of the speeding ticket because it was more fun to go fast.
 I dare you to try it next time, because it very well may work.
 Just remember to include the word because.